AMD veröffentlicht Adrenalin-Beta-Treiber 2020 Edition 20.1.4 - Hardwareluxx

-AMD hat heute eine neue Version seiner Radeon-Software-Suite Adrenalin-2020 veröffentlicht.
+AMD veröffentlichte gestern Abend eine neue Version seiner Radeon-Software-Suite Adrenalin-2020.
 Die Version Adrenalin 2020 Edition 20.1.4 befindet sich noch im Beta-Status und sorgt bei Spielen wie Journey to the Savage Planet und Warcraft III: Reforged für eine um bis zu 11 % verbesserte Performance in vielen Szenarien.

 Ebenfalls behoben wurden unter anderem auch Korruptionsprobleme und Abstürze bei Vulkan basierenden Spielen wie Red Dead Redemption 2 und GTA V. Auch fehlende Radeon ReLive-Audio-Aufnahmen und die inkorrekt dargestellte Ganzzahlskalierung auf einigen Windows 7-Hardwarekonfigurationen wurde verbessert.